-Jakarta – After being approved by the DPR-RI Plenary Meeting on September 25, 2014, the Halal Product Warranty (JPH) Bill has been authorized by the 6th President Susilo Bambang Yudhoyono on October 17, 2014.
-Later on, on the same day, The Minister of Law and Human Rights of the United Indonesia Cabinet II Amir Syamsudin has enacted the law as Law No. 33 of 2014.
+Jakarta – After being approved by the DPR-RI Plenary Meeting on September 25, 2014, the Halal Product Guarantee Draft (JPH) has been authorized by the 6th President Susilo Bambang Yudhoyono on October 17, 2014.
+Later on, on the same day, The Minister of Law and Human Rights of the United Indonesia Cabinet II Amir Syamsudin has establish the law as Law No. 33 of 2014.

-To implement the implementation of the JPH, under this law, a Halal Product Security Organizing Body (BPJPH) is established under and responsible to the Minister of Religion In case of need, BPJPH may establish regional representation.
+To implement the JPH, a Halal Product Security Organizing Body (BPJPH) must be established and responsible to the Minister of Religion In case of need, BPJPH may establish regional representation.

-“The provisions concerning the duties, functions and organization of BPJPH are regulated in a Presidential Regulation,” read Article 5 Paragraph (5) of Law no. 33 of 2014.
+“The duties, functions, and organizational structure BPJPH stipulated in Presidential Decree,” read Article 5 Paragraph (5) of Law no. 33 of 2014.

-“In implementing the authority as meant in question, BPJPH cooperates with related ministries and / or institutions, Halal Inspection Agency (LPH), and Majelis Ulama Indonesia (MUI),” read Article 7 of this Law.
+“In exercising the authority referred to in Article 6, BPJPH cooperate with ministries and or institutions, Halal Inspection Agency (LPH), and Indonesian Ulema Council (MUI),” read Article 7 of this Law.

-This law affirms, the application of Halal Certificate submitted by Business Actor in writing to BPJPH.
-Furthermore, BPJPH shall stipulate the LPH to conduct inspection and / or Product halal testing.
-The examination and / or product proof test is performed by the Halal Auditor at the business location during the production process.
+This law affirms, the application of Halal Certificate submitted by Business Actor to BPJPH.
+Furthermore, BPJPH shall stipulate the LPH to conduct inspection and or Product halal testing.
+The examination and or product test is performed by the Halal Auditor at the business location during the production process.

-“In the event that the examination of the Product as mentioned in the material there is doubtful halal, can be tested in the laboratory,” read Article 31 Paragraph (3) Law No. 33 of 2014.
+“In the case of product inspection, there is a halal questionable material, can be tested in the laboratory ,” read Article 31 Paragraph (3) Law No. 33 of 2014.

-Furthermore, LPH shall submit the results of examination and / or product product proofing to BPJPH to be submitted to the Indonesian Ulema Council (MUI) to obtain the determination of halal product.
+Furthermore, LPH shall submit the results of examination and or product testing to BPJPH and then submitted to the Indonesian Ulema Council (MUI) to obtain the confirmation of halal product.

-MUI will hold Halal Fatwa Session to determine Halal Product within 30 (thirty) working days since receipt of the examination result and / or testing of the Product from BPJPH.
-Decision of Halal Product Determination will be submitted by MUI to BPJPH to become the basis of issuance of Halal Certificate.
+MUI will hold Halal Fatwa Session to determine Halal Product within 30 (thirty) working days.
+Decision of Halal Product will be submitted by MUI to BPJPH to become the basis of publication of Halal Certificate.

-While halal by Halal MUI Fatwa Session will be the basis of BPJPH to issue Halal Certificate no later than 7 (seven) working days after Halal decision of Product received from MUI.
+On the other hand, the product that has been accepted as halal product by MUI Fatwa Session will be the basis of BPJPH to issue Halal Certificate no later than 7 (seven) working days after Halal decision of Product received from MUI.

 Halal Certificate is valid for 4 (four) years since the date of issuance by BPJPH, and must be extended by Business Actors by submitting Halal Certificate renewal within 3 (three) months before the valid Halal Certificate validity period.

-Halal Certificate which has been determined by MUI before this Act is valid shall remain valid until the validity of the Halal Certificate validity period.
-And before BPJPH is formed, the submission of application or renewal of Halal Certificate is done in accordance with the procedure in force before the Act is enacted.
+Halal Certificate which has been determined by MUI before this Act is valid shall remain valid until the end of the Halal Certificate validity period.
+Before BPJPH is formed, the submission of application or renewal of Halal Certificate is done in accordance with the procedure in law before the Act is enacted.

 This law also affirms that the MUI still perform its duties in the field of Halal Certification up to BPJPH was formed.